Psychedelic/Entheogenic Support & Integration

 Notes on Unpredictability and Challenge

-Working with these medicines can be emotionally and psychologically demanding.
+Working through these experiences can be emotionally and psychologically demanding.
 You may encounter difficult emotions, memories, or physical sensations — grief, fear, sadness, anxiety, and uncertainty are common and normal.
-While many people find this work meaningful or supportive, it is not always comfortable, and challenging moments are part of the process.
+While many people find this work meaningful or supportive, it is not always comfortable and challenging moments are part of the process.

 Lastly, there is no guaranteed outcome, insight, or emotional resolution.
-Some people find clarity or relief; others encounter confusion, emotional intensity, or a sense of uncertainty.
+Some people find clarity, relief, and new freedom; others encounter confusion, emotional intensity, or a sense of uncertainty.
+Some experiences may raise new questions rather than provide answers to old ones.
 Any meaning or change that arises is personal and subjective, and may unfold gradually, unevenly, or not at all.
-Integration may take time, and some experiences may raise new questions rather than provide answers to old ones.
+Integration requires work and time, often best supported by ongoing reflection, conversation and/or continued support.

 Important Legal Note